hyperledger-labs/minifabric/README.md

 # Tear down the fabric network:
 ```
 minifab down
+minifab cleanup
 ```
+The first command simply removes all the docker containers which make up the fabric network.
+The seoncd command remove all the containers and cleanup the working directory

 # Setup a network using a different spec
 Simply download this [spec](https://github.com/litong01/minifabric/blob/master/spec.yaml) and make changes to what you like, then run the following command in a directory where your new spec.yaml file is:

 ```
 minifab up
 ```

 # To install your own chaincode
-Create the following directory:
+Create the following subdirectory in your working directory:

 ```
 mkdir -p $(pwd)/vars/chaincode/<chaincodename>/go